 Home

-Queensland Speaks presents interviews with key politicians, senior public servants and others, providing a fascinating insight into the personal and political world of decision making in Queensland over the last 40 years.
+Queensland Speaks presents interviews with key politicians, senior public servants and others, providing a fascinating insight into the personal and political world of decision making in Queensland from 1968-2008.

 Public Servant